VPL lab group & facilities

 Holly is a native of Pineville, WV.

-WVU junior Nick Fair (class of 2019) is working with me on mapping terraces formed by the paleo-Fraser River in British Columbia.
+WVU junior Nick Fair (class of 2019) worked with me on mapping terraces formed by the paleo-Fraser River in British Columbia.

 Nick comes from Weirton, WV.